Department Coordinator (Administrative Support Coordinator II)

 Prepares faculty appointment paperwork ensuring that all contractual obligations have been met.
 Assists Department Chair with department faculty candidate searches, the RTP process, and lecturer, teaching associate and graduate assistant appointments including the collection of performance evaluations.
 Processes course proposals and faculty forms for Global Campus course offerings.

-For more information regarding the Department of Counseling & School Psychology, click here.
+For more information regarding the Department of Counseling and School Psychology click here.

 Education and Experience